List of Whole-Grain Carbs

 Cereals

 Whole-grain hot cereals like oatmeal or cold cereals that have whole oats, whole wheat or other whole grains near the top of the ingredients list are excellent choices.
-Such sources also contain vitamins and minerals (like iron), proteins and healthy fiber in their whole-grain state.
-For example, a 1/2 cup serving of oatmeal contains 27 grams (g) of carbohydrates, while 1 cup of Corn Flakes contains 24 grams.
+Such sources also contain vitamins and minerals, proteins and healthy fiber in their whole-grain state.
+For example, a 1/2-cup serving of oatmeal contains 27 grams of carbohydrates, while 1 cup of Corn Flakes contains 24 grams.
+Oatmeal is a good option for you if you eat gluten-free.
+Check the label to make sure that it is not processed in a plant that also processes wheat, as there could be cross-contamination.

 Breads

 Whole-grain or multi-grain breads are healthy and offer a variety of nutrients and good carbs for healthy energy.
 Rye bread is also an excellent source of fiber.
-A whole wheat bagel contains approximately 70 g carbohydrates, while an English Muffin contains about 27 g.
+A whole wheat bagel contains approximately 70 grams of carbohydrates, while an English Muffin contains about 27 grams.

-The Mayo Clinic states that whole-grain breads also contain more vitamins and micronutrients than white and refined grain products, including vitamin E, protein, iron, magnesium, folic acid and niacin.
-The Mayo Clinic recommends choosing breads or whole-grain products containing at least 3 g dietary fiber per serving size.
+The American Diabetes Association states that whole-grain breads contain vitamins, minerals and fiber.
+University of Michigan Integrative Medicine recommends choosing breads or whole-grain products containing at least 3 grams dietary fiber per serving size.

 Pastas

 Brown pastas or rice products such as whole-wheat lasagna noodles and spaghetti are excellent sources of whole grains.
 Newer products on the market, such as quinoa, bulgur and hulled barley or millet are also healthy and wholesome carbs.
-A 2-ounce serving size of pasta may offer up to 43 g per serving, while 1 cup of brown rice offers about 44.8 g per servinng.
+A 2-ounce serving size of pasta may offer up to 43 grams per serving, while 1 cup of brown rice offers about 44.8 grams per serving.
+If you need to eat gluten-free, try brown rice pasta.